 - 10 boxes for clothes, if applicable.

-For a three bedroom home, these should be enough boxes for the average person.
+For a three-bedroom home, there should be enough boxes for the average person.
 If you have a ton of stuff you are planning to bring with you, then you might want to add a few more boxes to the numbers in the bullet points above.

 Where Can I Obtain Free Moving Boxes?

 Most of the time, you shouldn’t have any problems obtaining some moving boxes to keep your stuff safe and stored during your big moving day.
 There are several places you can get yourself plenty of boxes for moving, free of charge: